List of Tales of Arcadia characters: Varvatos Vex

 A main character of 3Below.
 Varvatos Vex is a Commander who serves House Tarron.
-Prior to that, his planet was destroyed (and his family killed) by the Zenon Brotherhood, who was hired by General Morando during that time.
+Prior to that, his planet was destroyed (and his family killed) by the Zenon Brotherhood, who were hired by General Morando during that time.
 Varvatos was misled by Morando to betray House Tarron under the false promise of avenging his family (and making sure nobody was hurt during his invasion).
 When the Tarrons were almost dead, Varvatos felt guilty for allowing this to happen.
-Therefore, he swore himself to protect Aja and Krel while he attempt to redeem himself.
+Therefore, he swore himself to protect Aja and Krel while he attempted to redeem himself.
 Over his time on Earth, he becomes passionate with life and falls in love with Toby's nana, Nancy.